 Geist notes that enforcement against Kodi users would be “exceptionally difficult,” in any case.

 While there’s no precedent of anyone being successfully sued or charged with a crime for streaming pirated video in Australia, doing so remains a legal gray area.
-The Dallas Buyers Club LLC v. iiNet case that concluded in late 2015 gave some indication that downloading parts of copyrighted content is illegal, although it’s unclear if that would also pertain to the temporary files used by streams.
+One case that concluded in late 2015 gave some indication that downloading parts of copyrighted content is illegal, although it’s unclear if that would also pertain to the temporary files used by streams.

 An amendment to the Online Infringement Act passed in 2015 allowed the government and ISPs to block access to websites that contain pirated content.